 With today’s fast-paced lifestyle, it’s no surprise that more and more people are suffering from the effects of depression and other mental wellness conditions linked to high levels of stress.
 Traditional treatments for depression often include medication, but there are many other ways to ward off the symptoms.
 One such option is writing, a practice that has huge benefits on overall mental health.
 Here are the top 7 ways it can help.

-- Expressing feelings – As mentioned previously, expressing emotions is an important part of treating and recovering from depression.
+Expressing emotions is an important part of treating and recovering from depression.
 Sometimes people with depression use other means of getting their emotions out, such as cutting or using drugs or alcohol.
 Writing offers an obvious, and a much healthier, solution to expressing the emotions associated with having depression.
 Once the emotions are on paper, they can be dealt with in a healthy and beneficial way.
 Often, people find that they are harbouring emotions that they didn’t even realise were playing a part in their depression.

 It’s important to remember that writing in a journal is not a substitute for traditional methods of treating depression.
 However, when used in conjunction with it, there is a significant increase in the mood a reduction in symptoms.